 Daedalus is the name of the official cryptocurrency wallet for ADA.
 An open-source software download for Windows and macOS, Daedalus provides ADA storage and a host of other features for crypto enthusiasts.

 Daedalus runs the Cardano protocol and participates directly in the network.
 As a hierarchical deterministic wallet (HD), it allows you to manage any number of wallets and organise your funds however you like.

 The set-up process is relatively straightforward, and it’s easy to send and receive ADA as well as view your transaction history.
 When you use Daedalus, you retain control of your keys, which are protected by advanced cryptography.
 You can also attach spending passwords and seeds to all of your accounts for an extra layer of security.

-The development team behind the wallet also claims that future releases will allow third-party developers to develop their own applications to increase functionality, like setting up recurring payments or exchanging one cryptocurrency for another.
+The development team behind the wallet also claims that future releases will allow third-party developers to develop their own applications for increased functionality, such as the ability to set up recurring payments or exchange one cryptocurrency for another.

 However, this wallet does have a few downsides that are worth mentioning.
 For one thing, no apps for iOS and Android have been developed yet.
 You can check the Cardano roadmap for details of when this is likely to occur.

 - Quick and easy management of ADA, HD wallet, developed by Emurgo

 - Always a risk of bugs and minor issues with new wallets, iOS and Android apps still to come

 Yoroi is a web light wallet for Cardano.
 Developed by Emurgo, one of the three organizations behind the Cardano project, the Yoroi Wallet was released in October 2018.
 As a result, early adopters will need to be wary of the teething issues that commonly affect new wallet releases.